 1. Calling an emergency service

 112 is the number to dial in case of emergency in India.
-So, make your child memorise this number.
+So, make your child memorize this number.
 He should be able to state the emergency clearly to the operator.
 You can also show him how he can dial the number even when the mobile phone is locked.
 At the same time, let him understand that the number is to be dialled only during emergencies.

 2. Getting help from adults

 Encourage your child to always reach out to an adult if she or her friends happen to be in an emergency.
-Have her memorise your and your spouse's mobile numbers.
+Have her memorize your and your spouse's mobile numbers.
 You can also have the list of all the family members' phone numbers posted on your fridge.
 Teach her how to act in different situations.
-For instance, if her baby brother has a bump, it's okay to apply ice on her own, but in case her grandmother is unconscious, she must immediately call for a neighbour's help.
+For instance, if her baby brother has a bump, it's okay to apply ice on her own, but in case her grandmother is unconscious, she must immediately call for a neighbor's help.

 3. Being aware of specific health conditions